-"Infectious substance, affecting animals (name of pathogen)".
+The proper shipping name for UN 2900 must be written as: "Infectious substance, affecting animals (name of pathogen)".

-- Example: Infectious substance, affecting animals (Vesicular stomatitis virus). - 2.
-Biological substance, Category B is assigned UN 3373:

-"Biological substance, category B".

-3. Dry Ice or Carbon Dioxide, solid is assigned UN 1845.

-"Dry Ice" or "Carbon dioxide, solid".

-4. Genetically Modified Organisms (GMO) are assigned UN 3245.
+- Example: Infectious substance, affecting animals (Vesicular stomatitis virus). - Biological Substance, Category B is assigned UN 3373: The proper shipping name for UN 3373 must be written as: "Biological substance, Category B". - 3.
+Dry Ice or Carbon Dioxide, solid is assigned UN 1845.
+The proper shipping name for UN 1845 must be written as: "Dry Ice" or "Carbon dioxide, solid". - Genetically Modified Organisms (GMO) are assigned UN 3245.
 The proper shipping name for GMO's must be written as: "Genetically modified organisms" or "Genetically modified microorganisms".

-other classifications of biological material, such as exempt patient specimen or research material, are not proper names and, therefore, do not have a UN number
+other classifications of biological material, such as exempt patient specimen or biological material, are not proper names and, therefore, do not have a UN number